jezberg/maxpre-mallob/README.md

 Below is the MaxPRE readme, it has not been updates so communication over the e-mail

+# Usage for Mallob

+## Building

+You will want to run `make lib with_zlib=false` in the root.
+This will make the library into `lib/libmaxpre.a` You will want ot include that, as well as the header `parserinterface.hpp`

+## Using

+You create an object of the parserinterface class.
+Then you call `read_file_init_interface` with an input wcnf file.
+Finally, you call `preprocess` and give it the technique string, and a timelimit in seconds.
+The specifics of the technique string are given under Preprocessing Techniques in this readme.
+The default sting is: [bu]#[buvsrgc]
+*Note* the timelimit is not fully deteministic, it is not checked as often as it should be.

+Finally getInstance fills the ret_compressed_clauses and ret_objective with the preprocessed instance.
+Specifically, ret_objective will contain pairs of uint_64 and int, representing the coefficient and the literal.
+If the literal represented by the int is true, a cost equal to the coefficient is incurred.

+The rest of the parameters default values matches our sequential tests. we can talk about the parameters once the system is up and running.

+The reconstruct solution gets you a model of the original formula given a solution to the preprocessed one, get ub and lb return bounds proved by preprocessing.
+The UB will only be updated if the technique TrimMaxSAT (T) is applied, then the preprocessor also calls SAT solver.

+There also are method that print stats on how many clauses and literals have been removed by different techniques and other stats.

 # MaxPre 2.2 MaxSAT preprocessor

 MaxPre is a preprocessor for MaxSAT and (since version 2.1) multi-objective MaxSAT,